igolovic/poc-newsy/README.md

 One article can have multiple authors.

 **Prerequisites**
-Docker installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application, also, applicaiton is hosted in Docker container
+Docker installed on PC - PostgreSQL Docker image is pulled by Visual Studio and used to set up database by the application.
+All web applications (web API, custom written IdentityServer4 application, pg4admin tool) are hosted in Docker container.

 **Development tools**
 GIT, Visual Studio 2022, Docker